SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-27-astrazeneca-oxford-vaccine-readout.md

 - __Why didn't they assay a random sample of the doses they got back from the CMOs?__
   Just a little in-house QC to make sure they had what they think they had could have saved a world of grief!
-- __Why didn't they randomize the batches between cohorts?__  One of the things that regularly made me tear my hair out in frustration was that some of my experimentalist colleagues would resist randomization.
+- __Why didn't they randomize the CMO batches between cohorts?__  One of the things that regularly made me tear my hair out in frustration was that some of my experimentalist colleagues would resist randomization.
 "Too much work", they would say&hellip; and then it was somehow _my_ fault when their treatment effect was hopelessly tangled up with